vyoussofzadeh/meg-laterality-for-Brainstorm/README.md

 - **Brainstorm**: Download and install from [the official website](https://neuroimage.usc.edu/brainstorm).
 Ensure Brainstorm is on your MATLAB path.
 - **MEG Data**: Source-level MEG data processed in Brainstorm (containing `ImageGridAmp`).
 - **HCP Atlas**: Ensure your subject’s anatomy is co-registered with the HCP MMP1.0 atlas or a compatible symmetrical MNI atlas.
 A compatible version `scout_mmp_in_mni_symmetrical.mat` is included in this repository.
 Simply import it into your Brainstorm using the atlas panel.
 Make sure to import it to the source file that is projected to the default MNI space (see below).

-### Important Note
-To ensure accurate lateralization analysis, it's advisable to first project individual source maps into the default anatomy (e.g., right-click on the source map and select `Default_anatomy > Cortex_15002V`).
-Then, import the atlas by opening the source file, navigating to the Scout panel, going to the atlas tab, and loading the atlas.
-Finally, run the LI pipeline on the projected map.
-This approach helps maintain consistency in spatial alignment across subject anatomies and the atlas.

 ## Installation